jevinskie/llvm-project-embedded-library-in-process/arm-software/embedded/README.md

 ## License

-Content of this repository is licensed under Apache-2.0, see [LICENSE.txt](LICENSE.txt).
+Content of this repository is licensed under Apache-2.0 with LLVM Exceptions, see [LICENSE.txt](LICENSE.txt).
 Individual patch files under the [patches](https://github.com/ARM-software/LLVM-embedded-toolchain-for-Arm/tree/main/patches) folder may contain code under the upstream project license, if they are